guidouil/TorrentsDuck/_docs/mupDeploy.md

 ## 2. Setting up Meteor Up for your server *(this is the hardest part)*

-Now that you have all dependencies and the source code, we are going to setup Meteor Up to inject the seedbox to your server.
-TorrentsDuck is cutted in 3 containers (duck, torrents and ftp) to be more reliable and use more CPU threads.
+Now that you have all dependencies and the source code, we are going to setup Meteor Up to inject the seedbox to your server. `Torrents Duck` is cutted in 3 containers (`duck`, `torrents` and `ftp`) to be more reliable and use more CPU threads.

 Go in source code folder on your local machine and copy your `mup` deployement scripts with the following commands (Don't be scared your `.deploy` folder is already mentioned in the `.gitignore`):

 ```sh
 cd path/to/TorrentsDuck
 cp .deploy-dist .deploy
 ```

 Now you have to edit the server informations presents in the `.deploy/duck/mup.js`, `.deploy/torrents/mup.js` and `.deploy/ftp/mup.js`  files.

 You have to change all iterations of the following words with what is appropriate for your server:

 * MY.SERVER.IP.ADDRESS
 * MY_SERVER_SUDOER_USERNAME